 There’s huge variation in the likelihood of men being diagnosed when it’s too late for a cure.
-In London just 1 in 8 men (12.5%) with prostate cancer are diagnosed with metastatic disease, rising to more than 1 in 3 (35%) in Scotland.
+In London just 1 in 8 men (12.5%) with prostate cancer are diagnosed with metastatic disease, whereas in Scotland more than 1 in 3 (35%) are diagnosed late, at stage 4.
 Wales, Northern Ireland, and the North and Midlands of England are also shown to be badly affected.

 "This postcode lottery for cancer diagnosis simply isn’t fair, and the picture in Scotland is particularly shocking.
 Every man should get an equal chance of a cure, which is only possible if his cancer is caught early."